JackFurby/explainable-concept-bottleneck-models/README.md

 Each of the results have been added to individual Jupyter Lab files.
 Please refer to each file for a full breakdown of the function.

-The files `generate_results.py` and `pointing_game.py` will perform an operation on the entire dataset split given. `generate_results.py` repeat the same operations found in the Jupyter lab files and `pointing_game.py` runs a modification to the pointing game, caculating the average distance in pixels from the most salient point and the ground truth point from the dataset.
+The files `generate_results.py` and `pointing_game.py` will perform an operation on the entire dataset split given. `generate_results.py` repeat the same operations found in the Jupyter lab files and `pointing_game.py` runs a modification to the pointing game, calculating the average distance in pixels from the most salient point and the ground truth point from the dataset.

 ### generate_results.py